WolfgangBischoffTHAB/PipelinedRISCV/README.md

 ### Instruction 028aab83 (lw x23, 40(x21))

 1. Look at InstrD[] and find 028aab83 (Decode Phase)
-	- dp.RD1 has to be 0x08 because this value has been loaded into register x21 via lui beforehand [OK]
+	- dp.RD1, RD1_muxed has to be 0x08 because this value has been loaded into register x21 via lui beforehand [OK]
 	- ImmExtD = 40dec = 0x28 [OK]
+	- ImmSrcD = 3'b000 (this is the code for I-type instruction which lw is an I-type) [ERROR]

 2. Execute Phase (ALU computes 40d + 0x08 to compute the memory address)
 	- ALUSrcE = 1 [OK]
-	- ImmSrcD = 3'b000 (this is the code for I-type instruction which lw is an I-type)
 //	- ImmExtE = 40dec = 0x28 [ERROR] the value is 0!!!
 The register performs a reset spontaneously!
 I do not know why?
-	- ImmExtE = 40dec = 0x28 [OK] the value is 0!!!
+	- ImmExtE = 40dec = 0x28 [OK]
-	- SrcAE =  8dec [OK]
+	- SrcAE =  8dec [ERROR]
 	- SrcBE = 40dec = 0x28 [OK]
 	- ALUResultE = 0x30 = 48d [OK]